MARTIMM/gnome-gtk3/docs/index.md

   * It is possible to make use of resource files.
 This is a different approach than what Raku can do for you.
 It can be combined however.
   * It is possible to make use of D-Bus.
 This is one of the things that makes an application able to interact with the system and other processes as well as the desktop manager.
 (Not yet fully implemented in these libraries though)
   * Drag and drop will help you to drag documents from a filebrowser into your application as well as moving widgets from one place to another in your GUI.
   * Drawing is available with Cairo.
+The **Gnome::Cairo** package must be improved however.
   * Text manipulations are supported using Pango.
-(Not yet fully implemented in these libraries though)
+(Not yet implemented in these libraries though)

 ### Cons
   * The code base is much larger but I think it gives you greater flexibility.